-This will outline all the essentials – the core elements – providing plenty of opportunites for spin-off content.
-This piece of content can also host reciprocal links to other pieces of content you create.
+This will outline all the essentials – the core elements – providing plenty of opportunites for spin-off content on spades, rakes, shears etc. This piece of content can also host hyperlinks to other pieces of content you create.
 This is where the spider’s web comes into play.

 How Does Bedrock Content Relate To Content Pillars?

 A piece of bedrock content should be directly related to your content pillars.
 Ideally, content pillars should be related to the core branded marketing messages of your business.
-A lipstick brand, for example, may have a content pillar centred on choosing the perfect lipstick, leading to a piece of bedrock content on matching lipstick shades to skin-tone or style.
+A lipstick brand, for example, may have a content pillar centred on ‘choosing the perfect lipstick’, leading to a piece of bedrock content on matching lipstick shades to skin-tone or personal style.

 Here are our top tips to help you create an inspiring and useful piece of bedrock content for your content marketing strategy.

 Bedrock Content Should Be Evergreen

 News articles are great for keeping customers in the moment and up-to-date with the latest developments at your business.
 Unfortunately, their relevancy is fleeting, no matter how well pieces are written.
 Bedrock content should be perennially relevant by focusing on ‘evergreen’ ideas.
 If you are a jeweller, for example, bedrock content around the formation of diamonds would be long-lasting and interesting today, next year and in 10 years time.